Cubin1215/Hotel-booking-insights/README.md

 ![Query 3 Results](Query_Images/query%203.jpg)

 **Results:**
 Portugal (PRT) shows one of the highest cancellation rates among countries with significant booking volume.
+Here, ARE is excluded as the instances provided for it are less and does not give a perfect analysis.

 **Insights:**
 Helps in understanding market-specific booking behaviors and implementing region-specific policies.
 May need to review booking policies for high-cancellation markets.